-The United States Government (USG), represented by the U.S. Agency for International Development (USAID) Office of Food for Peace (FFP), is seeking applications from qualified U.S. citizens to provide personal services as a Food for Peace Officer under a United States Personal Services Contract (USPSC), as described in the attached solicitation.
+The United States Government (USG), represented by the U.S. Agency for International Development (USAID) Office of Food for Peace (FFP), is seeking applications from qualified U.S. citizens to provide personal services as a Food for Peace Officer/Senior Food for Peace Officer under a United States Personal Services Contract (USPSC), as described in the attached solicitation.